Igalia/ref-cpp/milestones/m5/externref-in-llvm.md

     that the raw externref values themselves are also indirected into their own heap.

- 2. Unlike `alloca`, we need to insert explicit `wasm_freea` calls on exit paths, and presumably on unwinds as well.
+ 2. Unlike `alloca`, we need to insert explicit `externref_freea` calls on exit paths, and presumably on unwinds as well.

  3. There are three types here; we need the "opaque" type to indicate that %indirect_externref values can't be usefully dereferenced.

- 4. For heap data with dynamic duration, it's not immediately clear where the compiler should insert `wasm_free` calls.
+ 4. For heap data with dynamic duration, it's not immediately clear where the compiler should insert `externref_free` calls.

  5. You can do pointer arithmetic on %indirect_externref values.
 This is not a good thing!